NFL Futures and Season Props

 NFL MVP Betting Trends

-Looking at past NFL MVP winners illuminates historic betting trends to consider while perusing MVP odds at sportsbooks:
+Looking at past NFL MVP winners illuminates some historic MVP betting trends to consider while perusing MVP odds at sportsbooks:

-• During the 2020 season, Aaron Rodgers became the eighth-consecutive QB to win MVP
+- During the 2023 season, Lamar Jackson became the 11th-consecutive QB to win MVP

 In short, bet on quarterbacks.
 Don’t waste money on receivers, running backs, or defensive players.
 Invest in players who play on teams that have a plausible road to success (11 or more wins).
 And similar to betting on the Super Bowl, there has been plenty of value on longshots in recent years.

-• Eight of the last 10 Coach of the Year awards went to division winners; the other two went to coaches of wild-card teams
+- Six of the last 10 Coach of the Year awards went to division winners; the other four went to coaches of wild-card teams

 Avoid coaches who won the previous season as they do appear to be victims of voter fatigue.
 Instead, find coaches who are in their first year with a new team, which often means there’s plenty of room for improvement (roughly six wins worth), and have a reasonable shot at winning their division or at the very least making the playoffs.